dhsouthbend/databases/sections/3b-pythonic.md

           ('Carcasonne', 1, 10),
           ('Diplomacy', 2, 4),
           ]

 cursor.executemany("INSERT INTO albums VALUES (?,?,?)", boardgames)
 conn.commit()
 ```

 What might be the advantage of such an approach?
+XXX Add longer explanation here?
+XXX

 [<<< Back](3-insertdata.md) - [Next >>>](4-updatefield.md)